 Registration is now open.
 For safety reasons, we have capped the entry limit so please enter online to avoid disappointment.

-Online registration will close on Sunday 6th of May 2018.
+Online registration will close on Sunday 5 May 2019.

-Entry fee of £10 per person includes a t-shirt, medal and stovies which will be provided post-race.
+Entry fee includes a t-shirt and stovies which will be provided post-

 Registration will open at 5:30pm on race day for race number collection.